 The rehoming centre will more than likely carry out a home-check to ensure your home/garden is a safe secure environment for your new four-legged friend and it is important to introduce your new family member to any existing pets to make sure they get along.
 You will know they have all the necessary vaccinations and are neutered and the cost will be cheaper than buying a pedigree puppy.

 Adopting a rescue dog usually costs between £100-£250.
-You will find both large and small dogs for adoption near me and the rehoming centre will offer advice on which pooch is the most suitable for your family and circumstances for example some dogs can’t be rehomed with young children, some need more exercise than others and some may need extra training.
+You will find both large and small dogs for adoption near me and the rehoming centre will offer advice on which pooch is the most suitable for your family and circumstances, for example, some dogs can’t be rehomed with young children, some need more walking and exercise than others to keep their health tip-top and some may need extra grooming or feeding.

 So, there you have it.
 A comprehensive list if you are looking for animal “rescue centres near me” whether you need to rehome your dog due to unforeseen circumstances or are looking to add a canine companion to your family, wherever you live from Lands End to John O’ Groats you will find a dog rehoming centre nearby.